 Y’all, we’re movin’ on.
 Can you believe it?

 There’s one more thing I want to talk about this week and that’s shopping.
 If you’re one of the people who have mentioned being overwhelmed and paralyzed by your supplies, you might want to consider cooling it for a while.
 It might make sense for you to go on a little self-imposed spending freeze and/or create a budget and stick with it.

 If your input constantly exceeds your output, then you seriously need to break that cycle.
 And the sooner, the better.
 I did something similar when I was pregnant with the little guy.
 If you remember, I gave him my space, which meant I packed most of my supplies away.
 Yep.
 They ended up scattered all over the house and that was definitely a wake-up call for me.
 I had entirely too much stuff and I still do, but at least I’m not adding to it anymore.
-You can read more in my thoughts on budgeting post, but for the most part, I’ve managed to stick to buying only necessities.
+You can read more in my planning a creative budget post, but for the most part, I’ve managed to stick to buying only necessities.